brodsolutions/wix-api-order-export/README.md

 My ERP API now has data to look through.
 Unfortunately, there is a manual step, that is frustrating but much less work than hand-copying order data:  A user must open the Orders collection and actually scroll through the data for it to get duplicated into another collection.

-This is working as of April 13, 2020.
+This is working as of June 11, 2020.
 It could either get taken down by Wix or Wix could enable Order collection to be exposed via API.

 Cheers,
 Tanner